Eelaf-Adam/Coding-lab_Group26/README.md

 3.Generates analytical reports with device statistics and temporal patterns

 ## 🚀 Project Status
-This project is completely devolped.Users can use it to automate...
+This project is completely devolped ans contins the below featuers that users can interact with:

+i.
+Archiving Logs

+ii.
+Analysis Logs

+iii.
+Reporting

 ##  ✨Demo